cairo-book/cairo-book/src/ch05-03-method-syntax.md

 {{#include ../listings/ch05-using-structs-to-structure-related-data/no_listing_01_implementation_functions/src/lib.cairo:here}}
 ```

-To call this function, we use the `::` syntax with the implementation name; `let
+To call this function, we use the `::` syntax with the implementation name: `let
 square = RectangleImpl::square(10);` is an example.
 This function is namespaced
 by the implementation; the `::` syntax is used for both trait functions and
 namespaces created by modules.
-We’ll discuss modules in [Chapter 8][modules]<!--
+We’ll discuss modules in [Chapter 7](ch07-02-defining-modules-to-control-scope.md).
-ignore -->.

 > Note: It is also possible to call this function using the trait name, with
 > `RectangleTrait::square(10)`.